blza/ora_te/README.md

 ## Documentation
 Is coming...

+## Performance
+Profiling results and comparision to concat is to come...

 ## Regression testing
 Unit tests can be found in ut subdirectory.

 To deploy unit tests run `ut/deploy_ut.sql`.
 To actually run unit tests run `ut/run_tests.sql`.

-Profiling info is to come...

 ## Licence
 Mit licence applies.